longtongster/statistic-guide/README.md

 ## Parametric tests

-For these test the underlying data has to be normally distributed.
+parametrric tests generally require assumptions about the shape and parameters of the distibution. (e.g. test the underlying data has to be normally distributed.)

+- z-test
+  - can be used to test a statistic on proportions or different
+  - can be used to test if proportions of two groups are the same
+  - can be used to test mean of a population given the standard deviation is known
+- t-test
+- f-test
 - Independent sample t-test
 - ANOVA
 - Paired sample t-test